exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Reserved for Future Use
 -----------------------

 RFU stands for Reserved for Future Use.
 It means that the code is here for later usage, but not right now.
-Implicitely, it is a request to leave it in place, until actual usage happen.
+Implicitly, it is a request to leave it in place, until actual usage happen.

 .. _reserved-name: